oracle-livelabs/adb/shared/adb-ai-web-app/bedtime-stories-python/bedtime-stories-python.md

     For example:
     ![shell home](images/shell-home.png)

 The remaining setup steps depend on your operating system.
-YOu will use a Python virtual environment to prevent conflicts with other Python deployments on your computer:
+You will use a Python virtual environment to prevent conflicts with other Python deployments on your computer:

 **Windows**

 In your command prompt:

 * Create a virtual environment